-For adults who want to start or advance in dynamic careers in public health, or apply public health expertise to health professions.
+For adult students who want to earn a bachelor's degree and start or advance in dynamic careers in public health, or apply public health expertise to health professions.

 - Career options: epidemiologist, community health worker, healthcare administrator, and more.

 - An excellent degree-completion option for working healthcare professionals.

 - Some students prepare for graduate study in public health or related areas.

 - Earn a bachelor's degree with a Public Health major — or a nine-month Community Health Worker certificate.